-Time passed.
+Time passed—months, years, and then decades.
 The boxes of milk, instead of multiplying on store shelves as I’d expected, disappeared almost entirely.
 I found this completely baffling.
 Why hadn’t this sort of milk caught on?
 I was even more surprised when I went to Europe and discovered that in many places, it’s much harder to find refrigerated milk than boxes or bottles of milk stored at room temperature.
 So clearly the technology to package milk this way was still in use…but did those Europeans know something that we didn’t?
 Or was it the other way around?
-I started wondering about this again recently and decided to investigate.
+I decided to investigate.

 Out to Pasteur

 In order for milk to stay fresh at room temperature, two things are required.
 First, it must be completely free of any bacteria or other microorganisms; bacteria, after all, are what cause milk to spoil.
 Second, the milk must be packaged in such a way that it can’t be contaminated after the fact.
 The packaging must also keep out light, which can cause the breakdown of nutrients such as Vitamins A and D. To rid the milk of bacteria, dairies employ a process known as Ultra High Temperature pasteurization, or UHT for short.
 The specially treated milk is then stored in aseptic packaging, which preserves the sterility of its contents for long periods of time.
 Together, UHT processing and aseptic packaging give you milk with a shelf life of six to nine months, as long as the package is unopened.